ilanddev/ferui/README.md

 ## Contributing

-The Clarity project team welcomes contributions from the community.
+The FerUI project team welcomes contributions from the community.
 For more detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).